What is Ozone?

 How is Ozone used medically?

 Ozone treatments can be used in a variety of ways depending on the individual clinical situation.
 Dosages, methods of administration, and treatment intervals are important considerations in order to obtain the greatest benefit.
-Some of the common ways that ozone can be administered are:
+Some of the ways that ozone can be administered in our office are:

 - Intestinal insufflations